 5. Determine the audience’s knowledge level

 Imagine writing on the topic “project management software.”
 If your audience is someone who does not know what it is or how the software helps, you need to write in-depth covering the topic “What is project management?”
-“Why do you need project management software?” and so on, making a really lengthy post.
+“Why do you need project management software?” and so on.

 But if you’re writing for CEOs and decision-makers, they’ll be well-versed with why project management software is necessary.
 You can jump straight to listing out the best available software or mention tips on how they can choose one — a much shorter article compared to the previous one.